sbrendtro/tt-on-linux-anbox/README.md

 ## Installing

 Even if you are not familiar with the Linux terminal you can do this though it does help to know a bit about Linux.
-If you're unsure, ask your student if they
+If you're unsure, ask your student if they want to follow these instructions and learn how to use the terminal.
+One of our students has become a Linux wizard, and would rather type commands than click the mouse!

 Run the following commands in the terminal (Control-T will open a new terminal).
 If prompted for your password on any of the `sudo` commands, enter your Linux user password to continue.